drjulija/drjulija.github.io/content/posts/guardrail/index.md

 ## Objective
-The goal of this work was to examine whether LLM-based toxic content classifiers genuinely surpass traditional neural network classifiers in terms of accuracy.
+The goal of this work was to examine whether LLM-based toxic content classifiers genuinely surpass traditional neural network classifiers in terms of accuracy and by how much.

 ## Methodology
 I evaluated the performance of three binary classifiers:
-1. Llama3 7B with in-context-learning (ICL)
+1. Llama3 8B with in-context-learning (ICL)
 2. Llama Guard 3 7B
 3. Two Layer Neural Network - a feed-forward neural network trained on [Wikipedia Toxic Comments](https://huggingface.co/datasets/OxAISH-AL-LLM/wiki_toxic) training dataset.

 ### Dataset
-In this experiment, I used the [Wikipedia Toxic Comments](https://huggingface.co/datasets/OxAISH-AL-LLM/wiki_toxic) dataset, which includes toxic comments and hate speech from Wikipedia, with each comment labeled by humans as either 1 ("toxic") or 0 ("safe").
+For this experiment, I used the [Wikipedia Toxic Comments](https://huggingface.co/datasets/OxAISH-AL-LLM/wiki_toxic) dataset, which includes toxic comments and hate speech from Wikipedia, with each comment labeled by humans as either 1 ("toxic") or 0 ("safe").

-To support training, validation, and testing, I divided the dataset into three balanced subsets:
+To support training, validation, and testing, I divided the dataset into three balanced subsets that contains equal number of samples for each category 0 or 1:
 1. Training Dataset - 25,868 samples
 2. Validation Dataset - 6,582 samples
 3. Test Dataset - 3,000 samples

 The training and validation datasets were used to train a neural network classifier.
-For each sample, I generated embeddings using the [mGTE](https://arxiv.org/pdf/2407.19669) sentence embedding model developed by Alibaba Group, which is accessible [here](https://arxiv.org/pdf/2407.19669).

-For evaluating the performance of all three classifiers, I used Test dataset.
+For evaluating the performance of all three classifiers, I used the Test dataset.

 ### Classifiers

 For the experiment, I set up 3 different classifiers:

-#### Llama3 7B with ICL
+#### Llama3 8B with ICL
 I used Llama3 model to classify toxic content using Test Dataset.
 Using in-context-learning the LLM is tasked to classify `user comment` as toxic or safe by returning 0 for "safe" or 1 for "toxic" content.
-If LLM can not return the answer or does not know it should return 2.
-I use similar prompt structure and toxic content categories as per [Inan et al., 2023](https://arxiv.org/pdf/2312.06674) paper.
-Below is an example of a prompt.
+If LLM can not return the answer or does not know, it should return 2.
+I used similar prompt structure and toxic content categories as per [Inan et al., 2023](https://arxiv.org/pdf/2312.06674) paper.
+Below is an example of such prompt.

 ```python